-Enter the total amount of taxable sales and untaxed purchases of dyed diesel fuel used in vessels or off-road equipment.
+On each of your location returns, enter the total amount of taxable sales and untaxed purchases of dyed diesel fuel used in vessels or off-road equipment.
 If the sale or purchase of dyed diesel fuel occurred in a county that imposes discretionary sales surtax, sales tax plus the applicable discretionary sales surtax is due.

 Line 19.
-Taxable Sales from Amusement Machines

-Enter the amount of taxable sales from amusement machines.
+Taxable Sales from Amusement Machines On each of your location returns, enter the amount of taxable sales from amusement machines.